fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 You'll get the error message *No primary account or no drafts folder* when trying to compose a message while there is no account set to be the primary account or when there is no drafts folder selected for the primary account.
-This can happen for example when you start FairEmail to compose a message from another app.
+This can happen for example when you start FullEmail to compose a message from another app.
-FairEmail needs to know where to store the draft, so you'll need to select one account to be the primary account and/or you'll need to select a drafts folder for the primary account.
+FullEmail needs to know where to store the draft, so you'll need to select one account to be the primary account and/or you'll need to select a drafts folder for the primary account.

 This can also happen when you try to reply to a message or to forward a message from an account with no drafts folder